Jobs and Industries in Nassau-Suffolk, Long Island

 In a series of smart moves, business leaders and innovators in areas in and around Long Island diversified industry through the combined efforts of small business owners and small-to-medium sized companies that looked toward new sources of revenue.

 Through organized efforts via community and business plans and organizations, small and medium-sized businesses became strong, leading Long Island in an enahnced economy throughout the early 21st century.
 One of these projects included opening a number of protifable vineyards on former farmland in Suffolk County.

-In addition, area colleges an duniversitites have partered with business an county governments to provide Education and Trainnig programs that directly match Long Island Business needs.
+In addition, area colleges and universities have partnered with business an county governments to provide Education and Training programs that directly match Long Island Business needs.

 Old and new successes that began as small businesses include:

-- Festo Corporation - Over 80 years old, the leader globally of pneumatic & electromechincal parts, such as prostheses.
+- Festo Corporation - Over 80 years old, the leader globally of pneumatic & electromagnetical parts, such as prostheses.